 Clubhouse does offer the ability to block other users.
 If your tween or tween blocks someone, that person is unable to join any room your tween or tween is in.
 They will also not be able to see your child’s profile, if they’re online, or what rooms they’re in.

-Ways to talk to tween and teens about online safety
+Ways to talk to kids and teens about social media safety

-Set clear expectations about how your tween or tween should interact with others online.
+- Set clear expectations and social media boundaries about how your tween or tween should interact with others online.

 Clubhouse is an innovative app with lots of potential, but unfortunately it’s not yet safe for tweens and teens under the age of 18.
 If your child receives an invite or creates an account despite the guidelines, it’s important to be aware of safety risks and have candid conversations with them about your expectations.